hBdish/animal-vaccination-calendar/README.md

 ---
 **Subject:**

-> Development of the PS "Calendar of vaccinations of pets"
+> Development of the software - "Calendar of vaccinations of pets"